-But if you are really serious in getting a career at sea, here are the possible expenses you will incur from your college studies until you step on board and become a true seaman.
+But if you are really serious about getting a career at sea, here are the possible expenses you will incur from your college studies until you step on your first vessel and become a true seaman.
 That would take you some years if you don’t have a backer or are not part of any scholarship programs.

 Cost of Becoming a Seaman